 After building a handful of freight car kits and detailing a few more, I had a traffic jam at my paint booth.
 I prefer to paint several models at a time but wasn’t expecting an eleven car pile up.

-Continue reading “Line up card”Tag: box cars
+Continue reading “Line up card”Iron Range cars

 Bob Hanmer sent several photos and details on a few neat projects that he recently completed.
 Here’s his story.